figment-networks/tezos-batch-payments/README.md

 First some context - we discussed and thought carefully about a sensible way to handle payments of baking rewards.
 Here is what we came up with:

-1. The script first creates a one-time-use 'burner' address local on your machine.
+1. The script makes use of a 'float' account on a system with a running Tezos node.
 1. Conceptually, you'll be wanting to send rewards from your baker account, but this is not ideal.
-We don't want to have a 'spending ledger' for our main baking account outside of our bank vault.
-So how to fund the burner?
-To facilitate this, we setup a 'float' ledger which holds some reasonable amount of upcoming rewards we will need to pay out in the short term.
-This float ledger can be cloned and provided to the people who need to handle payouts.
+We don't want to have a 'spending' Ledger Nano S for our main baking account outside of our bank vault.
+So how to fund the float?
+To facilitate this, we setup a second Ledger which holds some reasonable amount of upcoming rewards we will need to pay out in the short term.
+This Ledger can be cloned and provided to the people who need to handle payouts.
-1. The script asks you to fund the burner account with the total amount from your specified transactions.
-Then you paste the operation hash which the script then uses to wait for confirmation.
+1. The script asks you to fund the float account with the total amount from your specified transactions (+fees).
+Then you paste the operation hash which the script uses to wait for confirmation.
 1. Next, a simulation is run which essentially is just an injection of all transactions to a special endpoint that doesn't check the signature.
 1. If the simulation passes, we can start sending pages of transactions.
 Currently we are grouping them into 100 transaction operations.
 We decided on that because a) it's plenty (tons, really) of headroom for the 16k maximum per operation, and b) we will be showing a TzScan link to the operation on our [delegator dashboard](https://figment.network/tezos/bakery), and more than 100 transactions makes the page really long.
-1. Each page is forged, signed, pre-applied (another check), injected, and then again we wait for confirmation.
+1. Each operation is forged, signed, pre-applied (another check), injected, and then again we wait for confirmation.
 1. At the end, we list out the operation hashes for reference.
-1. At this point the one-time-use burner can be purged, but for safety we don't do this unless you pass `--unsafe` to the command, so that if things went horribly wrong we won't purge an account which has funds (!)
+1. At reasonable intervals, the local float account can be rotated.

 ## Example